 But you don’t have to deal with this infestation much longer… There’s only one fail-proof way to get rid of your infestation in just one day, and that is through a bed bug heat treatment.

-Although a heat treatment is costly, it is the #1 most effective way to instantly eliminate your bed bugs.
+Although a heat treatment is costly, it is the #1 most effective way to instantly eliminate your bed bug infestation and stop the bites.

 On this page we will answer the most frequently asked questions and answers about our bed bug pesticide/chemical treatments.